galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 clustering, regression, association, optimization, control, and forecasting ({% cite JainEtAl %}.
 We will discuss biological neurons that inspired artificial neural networks, review activation functions, classification/regression problems solved by neural networks, and the backpropagation learning algorithm.
-Finally, we construct a FNN to solve a regression problem using Boston housing dataset.
+Finally, we construct a FNN to solve a regression problem using car purchase price prediction dataset.

 > ### Agenda
 >